knative/docs/eventing/debugging/README.md

 The first thing to check are all the created resources, do their statuses contain `ready` true?

-we will attempt to determine why from the most basic pieces out:
+We will attempt to determine why from the most basic pieces out:

 1. `fn` - The `Deployment` has no dependencies inside Knative.
 1. `svc` - The `Service` has no dependencies inside Knative.